nextcloud/documentation/admin_manual/installation/installation_source.rst

 * php5-sqlite (>= 3)
 * php5-mysql
 * smbclient
+* php5-curl
 * curl
 * libcurl3
-* php5-curl

-You have to install at least one of php5-sqlite or php5-mysql, depending on which of the two database systems you want to use.
+You have to install at least one of php5-sqlite or php5-mysql, depending on which of the two database systems you want to use and activate its PDO module in the **php.ini**.

 smbclient is only used if you want to mount SMB shares to your ownCloud.
 The curl packages are needed for some apps (e.g. http user authentication)